-All images (except fig. 8) Who Let the Air Valerio.
+(except fig. 8) Who Let the Air Valerio.
 Out?
-How of Mike Davies Pneumatics Went From Rad to Bad in the 1970s by Whitney Moon

-All images Forever After Andrew Holder Or, The Work of Architecture in the Age of its Chronological Superfluity by Andrew Holder
+How of Mike Davies.
+Pneumatics Went (bottom) images by Bernard with Sylvia Lavin Tschumi Architects and the Editors From Rad to Bad in the 1970s by Whitney Moon All images Forever After Andrew Holder Or, The Work of Architecture in the Age of its Chronological Superfluity by Andrew Holder 124

-124 All images The Fear of Love: courtesy Venturi Scott Learning to Architects Love the Things We Hate by Sam Jacob
+All images The Fear of Love: Venturi Scott Learning to Architects Love the Things We Hate by Sam Jacob